-A black box warning exists for all long-acting beta agonists (e.g. salmeterol and formoterol) as well as all combination products that contain them [e.g. fluticasone/salmeterol (Advair HFA, Advair Diskus) and budesonide/formoterol (Symbicort)].
-For Advair Diskus, Advair HFA and Symbicort, the boxed warning, Risk of Asthma-Related Deaths, states the following:
+A black box warning exists for all long-acting beta agonists (e.g., salmeterol and formoterol) as well as all combination products that contain them [e.g., fluticasone/salmeterol (Advair HFA, Advair Diskus), budesonide/formoterol (Symbicort), mometasone/formoterol (Dulera)].
+For Advair Diskus, Advair HFA, Symbicort, and Dulera, the boxed warning, Risk of Asthma-Related Deaths, states the following:

-- Long-acting beta2-adrenergic agonists may increase the risk of asthma-related deaths.
-A US study showed an increase in asthma-related deaths in patients receiving salmeterol (13 deaths out of 13,176 patients treated for 28 weeks on salmeterol versus three out of 13,179 patients on placebo). - When treating patients with asthma, Advair Diskus, Advair HFA, or Symbicort should be prescribed for only those patients not adequately controlled on other asthma-controller medications or whose disease severity clearly warrants initiation of treatment with two maintenance therapies.
+- Long-acting beta2-adrenergic agonists increase the risk of asthma-related deaths.
+A U.S. study showed an increase in asthma-related deaths in patients receiving salmeterol (13 deaths out of 13,176 patients treated for 28 weeks on salmeterol versus three out of 13,179 patients on placebo).
+Currently available data are inadequate to determine whether concurrent use of inhaled corticosteroids or other long-term asthma control drugs mitigate the increased risk of asthma-related death from LABAs.
+Available data from controlled clinical trials suggest that LABAs increase the risk of asthma-related hospitalization in pediatric and adolescent patients. - When treating patients with asthma, Advair Diskus, Advair HFA, Symbicort, and Dulera should be prescribed for only those patients not adequately controlled on a long-term asthma control medication, such as an ICS, or whose disease severity clearly warrants initiation of treatment with both an ICS and LABA.
+Once asthma control is achieved and maintained, assess the patient at regular intervals and step down therapy (e.g., discontinue Advair, Symbicort, or Dulera) if possible without loss of asthma control, and maintain the patient on a long-term asthma control medication, such as an ICS.
+Do not use Advair Diskus, Advair HFA, Symbicort, or Dulera for patients whose asthma is adequately controlled on low or medium dose ICS.

-Drug Interactions73,74,75,76,77,78,79,80,81,82,83
+Drug Interactions94,95,96,97,98,99,100,101,102,103,104

 The main route of metabolism for many corticosteroids is via the cytochrome P450 isoenzyme 3A4.
-Inhibitors of CYP3A4 (ritonavir, ketoconazole, itraconazole, clarithromycin, erythromycin) may increase the plasma concentration of inhaled corticosteroids.
+Inhibitors of CYP3A4 (ritonavir, ketoconazole, itraconazole, clarithromycin, erythromycin) may increase the plasma concentration of ICS.
 Fluticasone (Flovent) use in combination with ritonavir has been associated with systemic corticosteroid effects such as Cushing's syndrome and adrenal suppression.